Oyster Widget Developer Docs (v1)

 1) Inline mode is now truly embedded

-• v0.2.0: mode: "inline" injected a fullscreen, fixed-position iframe when you called open().
+• v0.2.0: mode: "inline" injected a fullscreen, fixed-position widget when you called open().

 • v1: mode: "inline" mounts into a container you provide via container.